 Summary: We discuss the concepts of information, entropy, and observer's capability in the discrete measurement space.
 We derive the propagation of information in discrete j-space.
 The q-values are introduced.

-The concept of entropy is probably one of the most profound ideas developed in physics, which has enormous relevance in just about every aspect of our lives.
-It allows us to visualize the utilization of available resources.
+The concept of entropy is probably one of the most profound idea developed in physics, which has enormous relevance in just about every aspect of our lives.
+It allows us to visualize the utilization of available resources to perform an action.

 We can consider a simple example.
 Suppose Joe is given $100 to purchase a text book by his mom.
 Now Joe goes and buys the book which costs him $50.
 Then on his way back he stops by to grab a pizza and soda for another $15.
 Then he spends another $10 on comics.
 Upon arriving back at home Joe returns remaining $25 to his mother.